GeorgiCodes/posts/go.md

 	fmt.Printf("Value %s Addr: %p \n", array, &array) array[0] = "marie"
 }

+OUTPUT
+Names address: 0x2081ac000
+Value: [ada lovelace] Addr: 0x2081ac040 ada
 ```
 In Go terminology we would say that `array` is a **value variable**.

 ![](images/call_stack_1.png)

+FIXME
+fix diagram AND add title AND other things
 ##### There are two important things to take note of here:
 1. A copy of the `names` array variable is made when the `f1` function is called. <br/>
 1. This means in `f1`, when we change the value of the first element, we are making a change to the copy.
-The local variable array inside the f1 function. <br/>
+The local variable `array` inside the `f1` function. <br/>

 Copying the value of the array might be ok for small sized arrays, but what if the `names` array had millions of strings?
 The stack will need to grow very large and the runtime is starting to have to do a lot of work - creating and releasing megs of memory each time the `f1` function is called.
 Passing by value here also doesn't allow us to share the contents of the original array so it can be modified by `f1`.